 Kristoff and Sven

-At the end of the movie, Elsa actually got Kristoff a much needed replacement sleigh for the one he just lost:
+At the end of the movie, Elsa actually got Kristoff a much needed replacement sleigh for the one he just lost.
+Anna delivers her dialogue like she's a car salesman of some kind:

-When Anna and Kristoff are running from Marshmallow, Sven can be seen with his tongue stuck to the ice staircase.
-And wagging his tail like a big dumb friendly happy dog.
+When Anna and Kristoff are tossed out of Elsa's castle by Marshmallow, Sven is seen with his tongue stuck to the ice staircase.
+And wagging his tail like a big, dumb, friendly, happy dog.

 When Elsa ends the eternal winter and the snow begins to rise, Sven tries to catch a rising snowflake with his tongue.